M-T3K/Syren/README.md

 ### High Priority

 Currently, a rework of the command line argument parsing is high priority.
-It is currently poorly done, and it doesn't let you decide wether you want to use experimental or stable C++ features: it just uses both, which is a problem.
+It is poorly done, and it mixes experimental with stable C++ features to provide Syren with its functionality without offering the user a choice.

 ## F.A.Q.

 **Q**: Why do you use Trailing Return Type (TRT) ?
 **A**: TRT is a better alternative to traditional C/C++ function declaration syntax because it lets you to have a single, more consistent syntax in your projects, specially if you use Lambdas (Since they use this syntax too).
 Then, all the function names will start at exactly the same place (5th Character). **However**, this should only be done in projects over which you have full control; since most projects use the old syntax as a convention and it would be inappropriate to change it.
 Overall, you should stick to one of these syntaxes only.
-Also,[SFINAE](https://en.cppreference.com/w/cpp/language/sfinae).
+Also, [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae).
 Therefore, TRT improves your code readability when properly used.

 **Q**: When is 'X' feature going to be ready?
 **A**: I don't have much free time, and I've got many projects to finish.
 That being said, I'm still working on Syren, and new features will come when ready.